Codex Plugin

 Then verify the connection:

-> What data sources do I have?
+> What connections do I have?

 The plugin is declarative — markdown and JSON files, no custom code.